alannajenkins/about/prTemplate.md

 - [ ] I’ve witnessed the tests running succesfully.
 - [ ] I’ve checked for appropriate test coverage.
 - [ ] I’ve checked for coding anti-patterns.
+- [ ] I've checked this work against the requirements of the Jira.
 - [ ] I don’t believe this work introduces unnecessary technical debt.
 - [ ] +1 from me!